-“The Old Testament is all about law and judgment and the New Testament is all about love and grace.”
+“In the Old Testament, God is all about law and judgment.
+Thankfully, in the New Testament He is all about love and grace.”

 Yet if the Scriptures tell us that “God is love” and that He never changes, how could this be true?
 Could we have perhaps misunderstood one of the primary foundations of the Scriptures, the Torah or the Law of Moses?

 What is the Torah?

 The confusion begins with our Western understanding of the word “law.”
 For many, simply mentioning biblical law conjures up thoughts of harsh, unbendable regulations that invite swift punishment when broken.
 But that is not how the Bible communicates it.
 In Proverbs 1:8 we find something interesting: